 If you are dissatisfied with the initial response from your child's class teacher you can ask to speak to the relevant member of SLT.
-If your child is in Foundation Stage or Year 1 this would be Rebecca Ryder, In Years 2, 3 and 4 it would be Faith Plant, In Years 5 and 6 you would need to speak to John Jones and for the pastoral team you would speak to Claire Evans.
+If your child is in Foundation Stage or KS1 this would be Rebecca Ryder, In KS2 it would be Faith Plant, for the pastoral team you would speak to Claire Evans.

-If you remain dissatisfied with the response from the phase leader then by all means bring your complaint to the attention of the Deputy head teacher (John Jones) or in the case of the complaint being in Years 5&6 Kate Elsender.
-Please either ask for an appointment via the front office or alternatively put your complaint in writing, addressed to the Deputy head teacher or Mrs Elsender if your child is in Years 5&6 who will investigate the complaint and contact you to provide a suitable time to meet and discuss the issue.
+If you remain dissatisfied with the response from the phase leader then by all means bring your complaint to the attention of the head of school (John Jones).
+Please either ask for an appointment via the front office or alternatively put your complaint in writing, addressed to the head of school.
 If your complaint is not resolved at this stage you can then raise it to the head teacher Mr Armer by contacting the school office by phone or email.

-If your complaint is about an action of the Headteacher personally, then you should either refer it to the Deputy Headteacher, John Jones, who will refer it to the Chair of Governors or you may write directly to the Chair of Governors whose details are available on the School Website or from the school office.
+If your complaint is about an action of the Headteacher personally, then you should either refer it to the head of school, John Jones, who will refer it to the Chair of Governors or you may write directly to the Chair of Governors whose details are available on the School Website or from the school office.

-The Headteacher will ask to meet you for a discussion of the problem.
+The Headteacher or head of school will ask to meet you for a discussion of the problem.
 Again you may take a friend or someone else with you if you wish.
 The Headteacher will conduct a full investigation of the complaint and may interview any members of staff or pupils involved.
 You will be invited to discuss the Headteacher's findings and her response to the issues.
 You may also receive a written response to the complaint if you wish.